adequatica/adequatica.github.io/_posts/2022-07-19-json-data-validation-levels.md

 This is an initial check that answers the question: _Is the body parsable?_

-Validation could be done by JavaScript's standard method — [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) will throw an error in case of invalid JSON.
+Validation could be done by JavaScript’s standard method — [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) will throw an error in case of invalid JSON.

 By the way, according to [JSON documentation](https://www.json.org/json-en.html), the empty object `{}` is a valid JSON.